 1. Play first, craft later.

-So don’t try to spend all of your MTG Arena wildcards immediately.
-Instead focus on building fun decks with what you have or try some of the sample decks you got.
+That’s why you shouldn’t spend all of your MTG Arena wildcards immediately.
+Instead, focus on building fun decks with what you have, or perhaps try the sample decks you got for free.

 2. Decide what type of deck you want to play.

 In Magic the Gathering, there are 4 major type of decks:

 - Aggro: Aggressive deck with plenty of cheap creatures, wants to finish the game as quickly as possible.

 - Control: Slow deck, trying to eliminate each opposing threat, and win afterward.
 Usually playing very few or even zero creatures.

 - Midrange: Adaptive deck, slower than aggro, faster than control.
 It plays plenty of value creatures.